rilldata/rill/docs/docs/tutorials/administration/project-maintanence.md

 You'll see here that there's an option to connect to GitHub.
 During our first deployment onto Rill Cloud, we opted for a one-time upload.
 By doing so, we are able to directly deploy the project without any further steps, but we lose out on a few powerful capablities that can enhance the user experience, such as version control.

-### Project Alerting

-Along with checking the status via the UI or by running `rill project status`, you can set up [project error alerting](https://docs.rilldata.com/deploy/project-errors).

 ### When a dashboard is failing to load